hemmer/mlrVST/README.md

 mlrVST
 ======

 VST port of the popular monome app using JUCE.
-At this stage, the app is very much in the experimental phase, so probably code is quite possibly not in a working state!
+At this stage, the app is very much in the experimental phase, so code is quite possibly not in a working state!

 Current Status
 --------------

 UI is starting to take shape (at least in terms of functionality).
 Variable number of channels can be set at runtime.
-Very basic audio processing can be done.
-Initial OSC tests are sucessful.
+Basic sample playback can be done.
+Incoming OSC messages can trigger samples.

 Possible Upcoming Features